 Olympic National Park

 - Kalaloch Lodge – No WiFi, but stunning views and private beach access.
+Close to the rainforests.

 - Lake Crescent Lodge – Cozy lakeside cottages with an on-site restaurant and private shoreline seating.